demiazz/jasmine-wkreporter/README.md

 ## Installation

-Install this reporter is very simple task.
+Installation this reporter is very simple task.
 Only enable script after Jasmine in SpecRunner.

 ## Usage

-This is simple example of usage. :
+This is simple example of usage :

 ``` javascript